-After a further exchange of letters, the issue was brought to the Commission's attention again in November 2019 and was discussed in depth several times, both at political and technical level.
+After a further exchange of letters, the issue was not anymore brought to the Commission's attention, until November 2019.
+The outstanding problem was discussed in depth several times, both at political and technical level.
 During these meetings, it was clarified by France that the provisions of the draft agreement are deemed to be applied also in family law matters, notwithstanding the lack of an explicit reference to them in the text.
 A slightly amended draft agreement was sent to the Commission in July 2020.
-By note dated 9 April 2021 France further clarified the scope of the draft agreement and provided a new version where provisions concerning the exercise of the legal profession present in earlier versions were expunged from the text.
+By note dated 9 April 2021 (received by the Commission on 9 July 2021), France further clarified the scope of the draft agreement and provided a new version where the provisions concerning the exercise of the legal profession were expunged from the text.